dmolina/MoodleQuestions.jl/README.md

 ## Installation

-Like other Julia packages, you may checkout QuestionsMoodle from official repo, as
+Like other Julia packages, you may checkout MoodleQuestions from official repo, as

 ```julia
 using Pkg;  Pkg.add("MoodleQuestions")